Dynamic Reconfiguration of Mission Parameters in Underwater Human-Robot Collaboration: Related Work

 RoboChat \cite{dudek2007visual} is the first visual language proposed for underwater diver-robot communication.
-Divers use a set of ARTag markers to display predefined sequences of symbolic patterns to the robot, though the system is independent of the exact family of fiducial markers that are being used.
-These symbol sequences are mapped to a set of grammar rules defined for the language.
+Divers use a set of ARTag markers printed on cards to display predefined sequences of symbolic patterns to the robot, though the system is independent of the exact family of fiducial markers being used.
+These symbol sequences are mapped to commands using a set of grammar rules defined for the language.
 These grammar rules include both terse imperative action commands as well as complex procedural statements.
 Despite its utility, RoboChat suffers from two critical weaknesses.
-Firstly, because a separate marker is required for each \emph{token} (\emph{i.e.}, a language component), a large number of marker cards need to be securely carried over to the operation, manually searched for the right ones to formulate a syntactically correct script; this whole process involves high cognitive load on the diver.
-Secondly, the symbol-to-instruction mapping is inherently unintuitive, which makes it inconvenient for rapidly programming a robot in real-time.
-The first limitation is addressed in \cite{xu2008natural}, where a set of discrete motions using a pair of fiducial markers are interpreted as robot commands.
+Firstly, because a separate marker is required for each \emph{token} (\emph{i.e.}, a language component), a large number of marker cards need to be securely carried during the mission and divers have to search for the cards required to formulate a syntactically correct script; this whole process imposes a rather high cognitive load on the diver.
+Secondly, the symbol-to-instruction mapping is inherently unintuitive, which makes it inconvenient for rapidly programming a robot.
+The first limitation is addressed in \cite{xu2008natural}, where a set of discrete motions using a pair of fiducial markers is interpreted as a robot command.
 Different features such as shape, orientation, and size of these gestures are extracted from the observed motion and mapped to the robot instructions.
 Since more information is embeddable in each trajectory, a large number of instructions can be supported using only two fiducial markers.
-However, it introduces additional computational overhead to track the marker motion, needs robust detection of shape, orientation, and size of the motion trajectory, and the problems are exacerbated as both robot and human are suspended in a six-degrees-of-freedom (6DOF) environment.
-Furthermore, the symbol-to-instruction mapping remains unintuitive.
+However, this method introduces additional computational overhead to track the marker motion and needs robust detection of shape, orientation, and size of the motion trajectory.
+Furthermore, these problems are exacerbated since both robot and human are suspended in a six-degrees-of-freedom (6DOF) environment.
+Also, the symbol-to-instruction mapping remains unintuitive.